naughtona/sudoku-generator/README.md

 # Sudoku Generator
 A program that treats the logic-based, combinatorial, number placement puzzle game, [Sudoku](https://en.wikipedia.org/wiki/Sudoku), as a Constraint Satisfaction Problem (CSP) and consequently leverages solving algorithms Arc Consistency (AC-3) and Backtracking.

-The user drives this program from their command line, where they can generate as many random Sudoku puzzles as desired and even peak at solutions. **Note** that each puzzle that is created is guaranteed to have a unique solution (see method for algorithm).
+The user drives this program from their command line, where they can generate as many random Sudoku puzzles as desired and even peek at solutions. **Note** that each puzzle that is created is guaranteed to have a unique solution (see method for algorithm).

 Additionally, the user can choose from the following three levels of Sudoku puzzle difficulties:
 - ``Easy`` : 35 known cells